 While we concentrate on developing the skills you need to understand an organisation’s information and technical needs, you’ll also study elements of computer programming and gain additional skills for a career in technical and end-user support, or application development.
 You also have the chance to gain the CCNA certification (at an additional cost).
 Achieving a Cisco Certified Network Associate (CCNA) certification is the first step in helping you prepare for a career in networking and focuses on network infrastructure, mainly routing and switching, but also includes wireless access, security and connectivity.

 You will have around 16 hours of lectures, tutorials and practical sessions every week.
 You also need to spend four hours per week, per module on your coursework, general reading and other preparation.
-As part of your studies, we strongly recommend that you spend up to a year working in industry in the UK or abroad.
-This means you can gain new skills and boost your career prospects, and it can often lead to job opportunities with your placement employer.

 Types of assessment include examinations, coursework and exercises based on real-life problems.